transcom/mymove/docs/adr/0028-Backend-State-Machine.md

 * `+` One place in each model where all implementation occurs.
 * `+` Provides hooks for enter/exit states, regardless of transition
 * `+` Provides hooks for code to run before/after transitions (before transition can block a transition)
-* `-` Have to implement throughout (includes adding a new field with serialization/de-serialization functions to each model that uses).
+* `-` Have to implement everywhere we are using current state machines (includes adding a new field with serialization/de-serialization functions to each model that uses).
-* `-` Have to change currently existing Status field to be some form of private because we wouldn't want that to be writable outside of the FSM paradigm
+* `-` Have to change currently existing Status field to be some form of private because we wouldn't want that to be writable outside of the FSM paradigm.
+Note, making a private field isn't exactly possible in this situation, so we'd actually probably implement through an awful name like "state_DO_NOT_EDIT".
 * `-` Probably heavier than we really need, since our transitions tend to be quite straightforward
+* `-` Additional arguments to events are of type interface{}

 * **To determine the difficulty of implementation, [we stubbed out implementing on the Move model here](https://github.com/transcom/mymove/tree/rek_fsm-loop).
 Please use this to form your opinion of the size of this task.**